aktos-io/aktos-dcs-python/README.md

 Gevent based actor model (inspired from Erlang) used for concurrency.
 Messaging layer is heavily inspired from [pysage](https://github.com/realtime-system/pysage).

-aktos-dcs uses "addressing broker" to solve "dynamic service discovery" problem.
-The 'addressing broker' is created, watched for failures and recreated dynamically by alive actors.
+The goal of this library is it's simple to use and it simplifies "dynamic service discovery".
+See `TESTS.md` for more.

 ### Distributed coding

-Actors can be run concurrently in the
+Actors can be run concurrently

-* same process
+* in the same process
 * in the same machine (can take advantage of multiple CPU cores)
 * distributed in Local Area Network
 * distributed across networks and connected via proxies/tunnels (eg. ssh tunnel)

-see TESTS.md for more.
+see `TESTS.md` for more.

 ### Platforms